This a non-exhaustive list of terms relevant to digital connectivity.

 NGA - Next Generation Access

-Next-generation access refers to access broadband networks supporting speeds of at least 30 Mbps.
+Next-generation access refers to access digital connectivity networks supporting speeds of at least 30 Mbps.

 NGN - Next Generation Network

-Next-generation access refers to access broadband networks supporting speeds of at least 30 Mbps.
+Next-generation access refers to access digital connectivity networks supporting speeds of at least 30 Mbps.

 NIS - Network and Information Security